Philippines–Taiwan relations: History

+In recent years, the Philippines has shifted from a passive role into an active role in the Indo-Pacific alliance to prevent or minimize a PRC-ROC conflict in the region.
+Both Taiwan and the Philippines have exchanged military intel in regards to escalatory movements by the PRC.

+In April 2025, President Bongbong Marcos's eased the 1987 executive order by the first Aquino administration easing the restrictions of Filipino officials visiting Taiwan.

 Bilateral relation

 The Philippines and Taiwan, traditionally, were not separate entities, but instead were linked through the jade trade route between the two areas.
 The current separation is of the two areas is widely viewed by scholars as an artifact of modern colonialism, Han settlement, and historical contingency.

 The strong Taiwanese economy, particularly in the manufacturing industries, attracts cheap manual labor from the Philippines.
 Most Filipinos working in Taiwan work as factory workers, domestic workers, construction workers, fishermen and professionals, and they send a large part of their earnings to their families in the Philippines.
 Many Taiwanese men have also chosen Filipino women as brides through arranged marriages.
 An estimated 7,000 Filipino women now live there with their Taiwanese husbands.
 Filipino laborers in Taiwan are usually vulnerable to exploitation by their employers, a situation common to unskilled migrant workers all over the world.
 The Taiwanese government has been receptive to the cases involving mistreatment of Filipino workers in Taiwan.
 Filipino migrant caretakers in Taiwan have to go through a broker system that collects most of their monthly earnings, demands long work hours without overtime pay, and offers no days off.
 Some caretakers have to work for 24 hours a day.
 Home caretakers typically receive monthly salaries much lower than the standard set by the government because they are not covered by Taiwan's Labor Standards Act.
 Labor Rights for the Filipino workers have been recently improved in a very substantial manners by the Taiwanese government by pressuring their employers to offer increased wages.
 Nowadays, a high portion of Filipinos residing in Taiwan receive higher amount of wages in comparison with the local Taiwanese residents and the Taiwanese government has been providing excellent quality education to all Filipino children residing in the country.